shawnhatori/dear-imgui-c-build/README.md

 ```
 The build script will clone the required projects (or update them if they
 already exist), generate the bindings, and run the compiler for all backend
 permutations.
-The resulting `build` directory contains a subfolder for each
+For each graphics API, the resulting `build` directory contains
-graphics API, containing the `.h` headers to include and the `.lib` static
+the `.h` headers to include and the `.lib` static library to link against in a
-library to link against in a C application.
+C application.